-You can access the refuge’s clam beds from A1A, below Sebastian Inlet and above Pelican Island.
+If you don’t have a kayak, you can access the refuge’s shallow clam and oyster beds from State Road A1A, below Sebastian Inlet and above Pelican Island.
 Wear socks and wade out into the mud.
 You can feel the clams beneath your feet, and the water is shallow enough where you can reach down and pick them up with your hands once you find them.

 This is a broad, shallow area with acres and acres of clam beds, and you’ll have better pickings the farther out you wade.
 Bring a tube or a kayak to hold onto and just poke around in the mud.
 Some folks like to show off and pick the clams up with their toes.
 I’m not that good, but I am picky.
 I prefer the smaller clams for steaming.

-We set up a Coleman stove and steamed them right there, on shore, as we passed the afternoon away.
+We set up a Coleman stove and steamed them on shore as we passed the afternoon away.
 What a great day that was!

 Where to see spectacular white pelicans, winter visitors to Florida